 - mystical Academy

 These kinds of phrases are unverifiable and subjective and have no inherent meaning apart from assigned philosophical interpretations given to them by Kabbalah literature.
-Furthermore, the phrases are highly reminiscent of New Age teaching that also exalts humanity to the level of divinity, teaches esoteric knowledge, secrets of the universe, and also tries to unravel the mystical relationship between God, the universe, and ourselves--all based on subjective interpretations of the Bible.
+Furthermore, the phrases are highly reminiscent of New Age teaching that also exalts humanity to the level of divinity, teaches esoteric knowledge, secrets of the universe, and also tries to unravel the mystical relationship between God, the universe, and ourselves -- all based on subjective interpretations of the Bible.

 Both Kabbalah and the New Age do not rest in historical facts nor in historical events that can be verified so as to support their interpretations.
 How do you connect with other realities?
 In fact, what does that mean?
 What is "higher awareness"?
 How does the finite become unified with the infinite?
 The answers that Kabbalah seeks to give to these kinds of questions are as equally subjective as the phrases that initiate the questions.

-Because there is no way to verify the truth of the 10 aspects of God, that Kabbalah was given to the angels for the creation of the world, etc., the Kabbalist is left to either believe or disbelieve based upon his preferences.
+Because there is no way to verify the truth of the 10 aspects of God, that Kabbalah was given to the angels for the creation of the world, etc., the Kabbalist is left to either believe or disbelieve based on his preferences.
 Instead of believing what the Bible actually says, the Kabbalist is left with following the baby and mystical interpretations of a few ancient Jews.

 Unlike the Gospels, Kabbalistic literature is full of philosophical mumbo-jumbo, unverifiable and subjective ideas, and words that are strung together in such a way as to appear to be semi-coherent.
 The problem is that Kabbalah contradicts the Bible.
 Therefore, it is not true.